What is BlueCheck and How it Helps Clinicians Enhance Patient Care

 • BlueCheck’s procedure is simple and it gives a fast, direct, sensitive and specific measure of disease status.

-It was designed as a prevention tool to aid Clinician in the management of their patient’s by aiding the detection and prevention of dental caries.
+It was designed as an optical aid and prevention tool to assist the Clinician in the management of their patient’s by aiding the detection and prevention of dental caries.
 It enables the visualization of early-stage (incipient / enamel) active caries lesions.

-Early detection of disease enables the use of non-invasive treatment options to repair and heal the tooth’s enamel.
+Early detection of disease enables the use of non-invasive treatment options to repair and heal the tooth’s enamel and is a powerful education tool and motivator for the patient to improve oral hygiene and aid acceptance of treatments.

 • Store at Room Temperature 2° to 25°C (35° to 77°F).